-For the Fiscal Years 2008 through 2012
+For the Fiscal Years 2009 through 2013

 Note: The Nebraska Constitution establishes the basic requirements for the transfer of the lottery ticket sales to certain beneficiary funds.
 The portion designated for the education beneficiary can be amended by the Legislature.
 Neb.
-Rev. Stat. § 9-812 (Supp.
-2011) as amended identifies the specific requirements and they are as follows: Beginning October 1, 2003, a portion of the dollar amount of the lottery tickets, which have been sold on an annualized basis shall be transferred to the beneficiary funds .
-The dollar amount transferred shall equal the greater of (a) the dollar amount transferred to the funds in fiscal year 2002-2003 or (b) any amount which constitutes at least twentytwo percent and no more than twenty-five percent of the dollar amount of the lottery tickets sold on an annualized basis.
+Rev. Stat. § 9-812 (Reissue 2012), as amended, identifies the specific requirements and they are as follows: Beginning October 1, 2003, a portion of the dollar amount of the lottery tickets, which have been sold on an annualized basis shall be transferred to the beneficiary funds.
+The dollar amount transferred shall equal the greater of (a) the dollar amount transferred to the funds in fiscal year 2002-2003 or (b) any amount which constitutes at least twenty-two percent and no more than twenty-five percent of the dollar amount of the lottery tickets sold on an annualized basis.
 To the extent that funds are available, the Tax Commissioner and Lottery Director may authorize a transfer exceeding twenty-five percent.
 Neb.
-Rev. Stat. § 9-812 (Supp.
-2011) as amended further requires the following: Of the money remaining after the payment of prizes and operating expenses; the first five hundred thousand dollars shall be transferred to the Compulsive Gamblers Assistance Fund.
-Of the money remaining after the payment of prizes, operating expenses, and transfer to the Compulsive Gamblers Assistance Fund; nineteen and three-fourths percent shall be transferred to the Education Innovation Fund, twenty-four and three-fourths percent shall be transferred to the Nebraska Opportunity Grant Fund (2010 Neb.
-Laws LB 956 changed the Nebraska Scholarship Fund to the Nebraska Opportunity Grant Fund as of July 1, 2010), forty-four and one-half percent shall be transferred to the Nebraska Environmental Trust Fund, ten percent shall be transferred to the State Fair Support and Improvement Cash Fund, and one percent shall be transferred to the Compulsive Gamblers Assistance Fund.
+Rev. Stat. § 9-812 (Reissue 2012), as amended, further requires the following: Of the money remaining after the payment of prizes and operating expenses; the first five hundred thousand dollars shall be transferred to the Compulsive Gamblers Assistance Fund.
+Of the money remaining after the payment of prizes, operating expenses, and transfer to the Compulsive Gamblers Assistance Fund; nineteen and three-fourths percent shall be transferred to the Education Innovation Fund, twenty-four and three-fourths percent shall be transferred to the Nebraska Scholarship Fund to the Nebraska Opportunity Grant Fund as of July 1, 2010), forty-four and one-half percent shall be transferred to the Nebraska Environmental Trust Fund, ten percent shall be transferred to the Compulsive Gamblers Assistance Fund.

-NEBRASKA LOTTERY OPERATING EXPENSES For the Fiscal Year Ended June 30, 2012
+NEBRASKA LOTTERY OPERATING EXPENSES For the Fiscal Year Ended June 30, 2013